 Doctor of Ministry | 21st Century Ministry

-The Doctor of Ministry is a 35-credit hour program that will be delivered in multiple formats.
-You can choose to come on campus or complete the degree fully online.
-In addition you will participate in the development and implementation of a significant ministry project and subsequent dissertation.
+The Doctor of Ministry is a 35-credit hour program that can be completed fully online.
+In addition, you will participate in the development and implementation of a significant ministry project and subsequent dissertation.
 Seminar coursework begins up to 2 months prior to seminar class time.
-The student will be expected to plan, carry out and evaluate a doctoral level project.
+The student will be expected to plan, carry out and evaluate a doctoral-level project.

 *Each seminar requires a substantial amount of preparation, including reading and completion of written assignments, prior to the seminar.

 **On-site meeting is included in the residency seminar week.